-Why did it take some so long to think up chicken thighs with balsamic barbecue sauce?
+Why did it take someone so long to think up chicken thighs with balsamic barbecue sauce?
 Simple, easy, and made with pantry staples, such as ketchup, honey, balsamic vinegar, and soy sauce, this meal comes together quickly.
 Take advantage of late-season corn to round out the meal.

 Come for the chicken.
 Stay for the sauce.
 You’re just five pantry staples away from a rich and tangy glaze that highlights these flavorful chicken thighs.
 And just because it’s called barbecue, don’t relegate this recipe to your summer grilling repertoire.
 Our testers loved the oven-roasted option for both the chicken and the accompanying corn on the cob and you’ll still have this on the table in less than an hour.–Jenny Howard